wp-plugins/user-switching/readme.txt

 == Upgrade Notice ==

-= 0.8.4 =
+= 0.8.5 =
-* Show admin notices on all possible admin screens.
-* Tweak the redirect location for BuddyPress user profiles.
+* Add a 'Switch To' link to bbPress profile screens.

 == Changelog ==

+= 0.8.5 =
+* Add a 'Switch To' link to bbPress profile screens.

 = 0.8.4 =
 * Revert a change in 0.8.3 which switched to using the `login_init` hook.
 This hook is fired too late.